 Directions: Blend 1 Tbsp of Vata Honey with 1 tsp of Triphala Churna to make a soupy paste.
 Take this each night before bed followed by 1/2 cup of warm water.
 For more sever constipation, this dosage can be repeated in the morning directly before taking the warm-hot water that is recommended in #3 above.

 **If needed the Vata Honey can be taken on its own before meals (see #8 above) while also following this remedy.

 10. Perform weekly Dashamul Tea Basti (herbal enema).

 Directions: Perform the Dashamul tea basti on an empty stomach either first thing in the morning or before bed.
-Apply this 1-3 days each week until the constipation has subsided.
-Avoid excessive use, as this can create dependency overtime.
-To prevent further constipation, this herbal enema can be performed up to one time weekly, bi-weekly or monthly longterm.
+Apply these 1 to 3 days each week until constipation has subsided.
+Avoid excessive use, as this can create dependency over time.
+To prevent further constipation, this herbal enema can be performed up to one time weekly, bi-weekly or monthly long-term.